 process).
 This is captured in the definition of the helper class

 corresponding to the initialization and iteration, respectively.

-At the moment, TFF provides two builder functions that generate the federated computations for federated training and evaluation:
+At the moment, TFF provides various builder functions that generate federated computations for federated training and evaluation.
+Two notable examples include:

 tff.learning.build_federated_evaluationtakes a model function and returns a single federated computation for federated evaluation of models, since evaluation is not stateful.

 In the typical federated learning scenario, we have a large population of potentially hundreds of millions of client devices, of which only a small portion may be active and available for training at any given moment (for example, this may be limited to clients that are plugged in to a power source, not on a metered network, and otherwise idle).
 Generally, the set of clients available to participate in training or evaluation is outside of the developer's control.
 Furthermore, as it's impractical to coordinate millions of clients, a typical round of training or evaluation will include only a fraction of the available clients, which may be sampled at random.